Golan Heights: Border incidents after 1948

 In July 1966, Fatah began raids into Israeli territory, with active support from Syria.
 At first the militants entered via Lebanon or Jordan, but those countries made concerted attempts to stop them and raids directly from Syria increased.
 Israel's response was a series of retaliatory raids, of which the largest were an attack on the Jordanian village of Samu in November 1966.
 In April 1967, after Syria heavily shelled Israeli villages from the Golan Heights, Israel shot down six Syrian MiG fighter planes and warned Syria against future attacks.

 The Israelis used to send tractors with armed police into the DMZ, which prompted Syria firing at Israel.
 In the period between the first Arab–Israeli War and the Six-Day War, the Syrians constantly harassed Israeli border communities by firing artillery shells from their dominant positions on the Golan Heights.
 In October 1966 Israel brought the matter up before the United Nations.
 Five nations sponsored a resolution criticizing Syria for its actions but it failed to pass.
-No Israeli civilian was killed in half a year leading up to the Six-Day War and the Syrian attacks have been called: "largely symbolic".
+No Israeli civilian was killed in half a year leading up to the Six-Day War and the Syrian attacks have been called "largely symbolic".

-Former Israeli General Mattityahu Peled said that more than half of the border clashes before the 1967 war "were a result of our security policy of maximum settlement in the demilitarised area".
+Former Israeli General Mattityahu Peled said that more than half of the border clashes before the 1967 war "were a result of our security policy of maximum settlement in the demilitarized area".
 Israeli incursions into the zone were responded to with Syrians shooting.
 Israel in turn would retaliate with military force.
-The narrative of Syrians attacking "innocent" Israel from the Golan Heights has been called "historical revisionism".
+According to Finkelstein, the narrative of Syrians attacking "innocent" Israel from the Golan Heights can be construed as "historical revisionism".

 In 1976, former Israeli defense minister Moshe Dayan said Israel provoked more than 80% of the clashes with Syria in the run up to the 1967 war, although two Israeli historians debate whether he was "giving an accurate account of the situation in 1967 or whether his version of what happened was colored by his disgrace after the 1973 Middle East war, when he was forced to resign as Defense Minister over the failure to anticipate the Arab attack."
 The provocation was sending a tractor to plow in the demilitarized areas to get the Syrians to attack.
 The Syrians responded by firing at the tractors and shelling Israeli settlements.
 Jan Mühren, a former UN observer in the area at the time, told a Dutch current affairs programme that Israel "provoked most border incidents as part of its strategy to annex more land".
 UN officials blamed both Israel and Syria for destabilizing the borders.